flatbill/eleventy-netlify-boilerplate/pages/bass.md

   order: 7
 ---
 hello from about file: eleventy-netlify-boilerplate/pages/bass.md
-> does bassFood Var appear as oatmeal below this line?
+>  bassFood is a var. its value is 'oatmeal'.  here is the var value:
 > {{bassFood}}